// regex

 - Why doesn't my multiline regex work?

-- By default ^ and $ match the start/end of the string, not each line.
+- By default ^ and $ match the start/end of the whole string, not each line.
 Add the m flag for line-based anchors.
 For . to match newlines, add the s (dotall) flag.

-- Should I parse HTML/JSON with regex?
+- Should I parse HTML or JSON with regex?

 - No. Use a real parser (DOMParser, json.loads, etc.).
 Regex breaks on nested or malformed input.
-Use it for token-level extraction inside already-parsed text.
+Use it only for token-level extraction inside already-parsed text.